dhis2/dhis2-docs-implementation/chapters/building-your-tracker-programs.md

 It is important to make sure that care providers understand the indicators and are able to input into how they are calculated.
 Involve Ministry/policy-makers in the process so that they understand the fundamental differences between how reporting happened before vs. now in a tracker or eRegistry.

-*(DELETE OR INCORPORATE?
-Difference between aggregate data collection system, where the final numbers are input into online reporting forms vs. a tracker/an eRegistry that does automated reporting.
-Significantly more effort in software design to cover all reporting and indicator needs Important to define indicators and understand what is to be measured: what is the numerator, what is the denominator Default denominator in an eRegistry: patients/clients Removing traditional paper reporting can be time-consuming, behavior-change takes time)*

 Feeding into the HMIS
 The data that is entered into tracker forms a basis for generating aggregate numbers.
 E.g. 4 patient entries = 2 with condition X and 2 with condition Y. Tracker should support the aggregate system, rather than be an extra burden on data collectors.
 System design should take into consideration how to meet aggregate data requirements using the data entered through tracker.
 In other words the workflow should avoid additional work for your health workers.
 They should not have to aggregate data manually and enter manually into the HMIS.

-NIPH
 Difference between aggregate data collection system, where the final numbers are input into online reporting forms vs. a tracker/an eRegistry that does automated reporting

 Significantly more effort in software design to cover all reporting and indicator needs